Female genital mutilation

 More from UNICEF

-These statistical profiles present the latest available data on FGM for the 30 countries where it is most prevalent.
+These statistical profiles present the latest available data on FGM for 31 countries where FGM is concentrated.